arthurlch/RailsBnB/README.md

 ## Project
 This project was made to desmontrate how CRUD operation can be done with Ruby on Rails and React, monolith.
+Session system with cookies, Payment with Stripe API, AWS S3 for image data hosting, fully functionnal user profile.

-Check it on Heroku : https://railsbnb1.herokuapp.com/
+Check it on Heroku : https://railsbnb1.herokuapp.com/ UPDATED!

 ## Getting Started